kprince30/SpaceX-Clone/README.md

 # SpaceX-Clone
-I created this Website as a project for my practice of working with HTML,CSS and JS.
+https://kprince30.github.io/SpaceX-Clone/    --> You can access the implementation here I created this Website as a project for my practice of working with HTML,CSS and JS.
 It is not the entire website, but the homepage, a few inner pages with the CSS animations, mobile menu and the JavaScript countdown effect.